Improving Fuel Efficiency

 Maintaining Your Vehicle

-While your driving habits definitely impact your fuel efficiency, your vehicle itself can help – or hinder – your mileage.
+While your driving habits impact your fuel efficiency, your vehicle can help – or hinder – your mileage.
 Skimping maintenance or ignoring it altogether can have a disastrous effect on mileage and the life of your vehicle.
 There are other ways to maintain it that will help you improve your fuel efficiency.

 - Weight Reduction: Every pound in the car is another pound that is working against your engine.
-The more weight that I sin the car, the more fuel will be burned to move or accelerate on the highway.
+The more weight in the car, the more fuel will be burned to move or accelerate on the highway.
 Don’t get rid of the necessities – there is such a thing as taking it too far – but avoid carrying any more weight than you need to by cleaning out the trash or anything else that doesn’t need to be on your trip.

 Pay attention to the weather – you can use it to your advantage!
 Here are some tips for taking advantage of warmer weather to eke out a few more MPG:

-- Open your windows and let the hot air out first before turning on the AC.
+- Open your windows and let the hot air out before turning on the AC.
 Your air conditioning will not have to work as hard and siphon power from the engine.

 - Avoid that hot air from the get-go by parking in the shade or using a sunshade.
 This will reduce the amount of heat created by the sun beating down on the interior.